PowerBI vs Tableau: What Should I Choose for my Business? Marketing April 16, 2021

 Let’s start this article by understanding business intelligence software and data visualization.
 Business intelligence software transforms data into actionable insights.
-It provides visualization to the company's data and analyzes it.
+It provides the visualization of the company’s data and analyzes it.
 Data Visualization means the graphical representation of companies’ insights.
 It helps us to represent a visual summary to bring out insights easily.
 The analysis becomes easy when data is represented in patterns.
 Charts, graphs, tables, and maps are some of its elements.
-PowerBI and Tableau both are business intelligence and data visualization tools.
+PowerBI and Tableau are both business intelligence and data visualization tools.
 Both of them are good in their own ways.
 It is hard for a developer to choose one tool.
 Let us first understand both of them in brief.

 PowerBI is a business service analytical tool launched by Microsoft in 2011.
 It connects the data with amazing visualization models and graphics.
 It helps companies to make quick and accurate decisions.
 It maintains data security and accuracy.
 Microsoft products like Azure, Office 365, and Excel are currently using PowerBI.
 It is low-price and suitable for startups with less investment.
-It bridges the gap between data and decision-making by its visualization.
+It bridges the gap between data and decision-making through its visualization.
 It will help us to analyze and promote data efficiently.

 Tableau Software is a data visualization software.
 It was developed by an American interactive company in 2003.
 It helps us to explore and download data quickly.
 Its algorithms help us to organize and combine data from various sources.
 It helps us to transform data into dashboards that can be shared easily.
 It is accessed on our desktops, tabs, or even on mobile phones.
 A free version of Tableau is also available but with limited facilities.
 The more money you pay, the more features you get.